Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/1_project.md

     </div>
     </div>
     <div class="caption">
     Figure 3.
-Axle loads and train geometry (left), and comparison of the track deflection profiles from the proposed model with the experimental data {% cite dos2016experimental %}.
+Axle loads and train geometry (left), and comparison of the track deflection profiles from the proposed model with the experimental data.
     </div>
     </li>